-I have checked and I know that her hard drive has a boot sector virus.
+I am getting this message on my daughter's PC "Windows could not start because the following file is missing or corrupt windowssystemconfigsystem You can attempt to repair this file by starting original windows setup using CD Rom select “r” " I have checked and I know that her hard drive has a boot sector virus.
 It will not let me run the Windows XP disk nor will it let me "see" the hard drive when I boot from A. I have a clone drive but my daughter's files are on the one that are infected.
 Perhaps I could take the mbr file off the clone and somehow copy over the MBR in the infected drive.
 Any ideas?

 Hi, regardless of the amount of users on the pc, the virus is resident in the pc, not a persons profile.
 Bad news is the only way of 100% resolving this is by a fresh install of the operating system.
 Place the operating disk in the cd drive, shut down and reboot, click fresh install from the options that are presented to you.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 the service is completely free and covers almost anything you can think of (from cars to computers, handyman, and even drones).

 click here to download the app (for users in the US for now) and get all the help you need. goodluck!

 - If you need clarification, ask it in the comment box above.

 - Better answers use proper spelling and grammar.